Betrayal (1983 film)

-Betrayal is a 1983 British drama film adaptation of Harold Pinter's 1978 play of the same name.
+Betrayal is a 1983 British drama film adaptation of Harold Pinter's 1978 play.
 With a semi-autobiographical screenplay by Pinter, the film was produced by Sam Spiegel and directed by David Jones.
 It was critically well received.
-Distributed by 20th Century Fox International Classics (USA), it was first screened in movie theaters in New York in February 1983.
+Distributed by 20th Century Fox International Classics in the United States, it was first screened in movie theaters in New York in February 1983.

 Plot

 Betrayal follows significant moments in the seven-year extramarital affair of art gallery owner Emma with literary agent Jerry, the best friend of her husband Robert, a London publisher.
 Nine sequences are shown in reverse chronological order with Emma and Jerry meeting for the first time at the conclusion of the film.